mikedowd300/apiPrototypeServer/README.md

 Mock DB Server is an express server that keeps an array of objects in memory as opposed to a database.
-This means that a front end application can easily make real API calls and receive data shaped the way it desires without making an entire back end service first.
+This means that any application, front-end or back-end, can easily experiment with real API calls and receive data shaped the way the developer desires without making an entire service first.

 **GETTING STARTED:**